Dcm05/SourceStreamTool/README.md

 # Please Note
 The executable must be left running in order to update all data.

-Feel free to <a href="mailto:sourcessb%40gmail.com?subject=SST Feature Request: &body=Insert request here.">email me</a> for feature requests!
+Feel free to email me at sourcessb@gmail.com for feature requests!

 # Credits
 - Dcm05